Emelieh21/touch-screen-pi-sonos-app/README.md

 `sudo apt-get install at-spi2-core`

-I have tried both keyboards, and I personally prefer the Florence keyboard since it overlays for example the browser pages, whereas on my pi the matchbox keyboard resizes the pages to half of the (already quite tiny) screen.
+I have tried both keyboards, and I personally prefer the Matchbox keyboard, since the Florence keyboard seems to be a bit buggy from time to time (gets stuck when pressing CNTR or ALT), at least this is the experience I had with my pi.

 ## Install Node.js and npm